wolfSSL/osp/Python/README.txt

     SSL_CTX_set_default_verify_paths()

-    We may/may not need to implement this.
-Will need further research on how apps are calling Python SSL APIs, if they expect this default verify behavior to work.

 test_ssl:

     - test_unwrap is skipped due to differences in read ahead behavior on shutdown

-    - various error message differens accounted for in the tests. for example "ASN no signer error to confirm failure" in wolfSSL versus "certificate verify failed" in OpenSSL
+    - various error message differences accounted for in the tests. for example "ASN no signer error to confirm failure" in wolfSSL versus "certificate verify failed" in OpenSSL

     - wolfSSL does not support cipher suite rules i.e !NULL

+    - At the end of the test suite some dangling threads from tests are reported

+test_asyncio:

+    - few failures due to difference in error message value returned. for example "ASN no signer error to confirm failure" in wolfSSL